Glagan/zap/README.md

 <ZapContainer />
 ```

-Once the container is available, you can display notifications by interacting with the ``notifications`` store.
+Once the container is available, you can display notifications by interacting with the ``zap`` store.

 ```svelte
 <script>